Aaditya1978/x-meme-stream/Readme.md

 # XMeme ---- Meme Stream Web App

+## The Web App is Hosted at heroku at --> https://x--meme--stream.herokuapp.com/

 The Repo containes the code for a web app built for meme streaming.
 The Application Backend is built using Flask a framework in Python and the frontend is built using HTML,CSS and JavaScript.
 For database Sqlite 3 is used with the help of SqlAlchemy

 The Main file to run is app.py.
 In this file the code for Flask App is written.
 The App has total of 4 routes three to meme app and one to swagger-ui.
 Different Routes are :-